 What is the process for implant surgery?

-We sit down with each patient to compassionately provide different restoration options that may best suite you physically and financially.
+In the first step, we sit down with each patient to compassionately provide different restoration options that may best suit you physically and financially.

 Our team will take 3D imaging and x-rays of your teeth.
-This allows our restorative dentist to provide the best treatment strategy.
+3D imaging and x-rays allow restorative dentists to provide the best treatment strategy.

 Design and Planning

-Using the latest in digital technology, our dental implant dentists utilize software to diagnose and design the placement of implants into their correct locations.
-Using such technology allows mapping and planning of the patients jawbone structure, which helps provide a seamless surgical procedure.
+Using the latest digital technology, our dental implant dentists utilise software to diagnose and design the placement of implants into their correct locations.
+Using technology allows for mapping and planning the patient’s jawbone structure, which helps provide a seamless surgical procedure.

 Abutment Attachment to Screw

-Once osseointegration healing has been completed and with the implant exposed, additional minor dental surgery is required to attach the abutment onto the titanium screw (dental implant).
-This process is usually performed with local anesthesia.
-Minor abutment surgery requires the following procedures:
+Once osseointegration healing has been completed, and with the implant exposed, additional minor dental surgery is required to attach the abutment to the titanium screw (dental implant).
+Your dentist uses local anaesthesia during this procedure.
+Minor abutment surgery requires the following steps:

-- Dental Implant surgeon, reopening the area of the gum that has healed over the past several months to expose the dental implant post.
+- Dental Implant surgery: reopen the gum area that has healed over the past several months to expose the dental implant post.

-- Abutment is attached to the titanium screw.
+- The abutment is attached to the titanium screw.